RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 Some of the other features in the enhanced editor are permanently experimental, and some of them might not work.
 The enhanced editor is only supported on a best efforts basis without any guarantees.
 The current version is 0.19.

 <p style="color: #a00; border: 1px solid #a00; padding: 1ex; margin-left: -1ex;">In May 2021, 7 Cups suddenly banned some formatting possibilities in the forum.
-As a result, many features of the enhanced editor that rely on formatting no longer work.</p>
+As a result, many features of the enhanced editor that rely on formatting no longer work.<br><br>In September 2021, 7 Cups suddenly changed its editor.
+Version 3 of the enhanced editor is compatible with this latest change.
+Note that this article has not yet been updated for version 3, and some of what you read below no longer works.</p>